cucumber/.github/.github/PULL_REQUEST_TEMPLATE.md

 - :bank: Refactoring/debt/DX (improvement to code design, tooling, documentation etc. without changing behaviour)
 - :bug: Bug fix (non-breaking change which fixes a defect)
 - :zap: New feature (non-breaking change which adds new behaviour)
-- :boom: Breaking change (will cause existing user behaviour to not work it did before)
+- :boom: Breaking change (incompatible changes to the API)

 ### ♻️ Anything particular you want feedback on?